vstrelianyi/next-i18n/README.md

 ## Adding New Languages

-1. Add the new locale to the `locales` array in `i18n.ts`
+1. Add the new locale to the `messages` array in `i18n.ts`
-2. Create a new translation file in `locales/[locale].json`
+2. Create a new translation file in `messages/[locale].json`
 3. Update the middleware matcher if needed

 ## Adding New Translations

-1. Add new keys to all language files in the `locales/` directory
+1. Add new keys to all language files in the `messages/` directory
 2. Use the `useTranslations()` hook in your components
 3. Access translations with `t('key.subkey')`